 Pola at laptop orangey.jpg

-POLA RAPAPORT is the owner of the media corporation, Binding Light, Inc., founded in 1994.
-Rapaport is a writer, director, and editor of many award-winning films, producer of art-related video content, and university instructor.
+POLA RAPAPORT is the owner of the media corporation, Binding Light, Inc. Rapaport is a writer, director, and editor of many award-winning films, producer of art-related video content, and university professor at her alma mater, New York University.

-Her new documentary, ADDICTED TO LIFE recently had its world premiere at the Portland (Oregon) Film Festival, winning the Best of Women’s Voices Award.
-ADDICTED TO LIFE will have its international premiere in January 2023 at the Ostend Film Festival, followed by a European theatrical run.
+Rapaport’s previous feature documentary, ADDICTED TO LIFE (2022, 84 minutes) had its world premiere at the Portland (Oregon) Film Festival, winning the Best of Women’s Voices Award.
+ADDICTED TO LIFE had its international premiere in 2023 at the Ostend Film Festival, followed by a European theatrical run.
 ADDICTED TO LIFE was completed with the support of many prestigious grants, including the 2022 NYC Women’s Fund for Media, Music and Theater finishing funds grant and production funding from NYSCA, The King Baudouin Foundation and the Flemish Film Fund (VAF).

-Documentary filmography: “ADDICTED TO LIFE”, 2022, profiling the life of Belgian Paralympic star Marieke Vervoort and the paradoxical effect of her permission to have euthanasia; “Nadia Comaneci: The Gymnast and the Dictator” (2015), on the dubious relationship between the young “Perfect Ten” Olympic gymnast and Romanian dictator Nicolae Ceausescu; “HAIR: Let the Sun Shine In” (2007), the definitive documentary on the hippie musical HAIR; “Writer of O” (2004), portrait of the elusive author of the erotic novel Story of O; “Family Secret” (2000), the story of discovering the filmmaker’s secret Romanian brother; “Blind Light” (1998), hybrid documentary/drama of a photographer’s peak experience in an Italian villa, starring Edie Falco; and “Broken Meat” (1990), B/W Sundance competition doc depicting the mad poet Alan Granville.
+Documentary filmography: "PANORAMIC VIEW: Portrait of the Artist Francine Tint” (2025, 21 minutes); “ADDICTED TO LIFE”, (2022, 84 / 55 minutes) profiling the life of Belgian Paralympic star Marieke Vervoort and the paradoxical effect of her permission to have euthanasia; “Nadia Comaneci: The Gymnast and the Dictator” (2015), on the dubious relationship between the young “Perfect Ten” Olympic gymnast and Romanian dictator Nicolae Ceausescu; “HAIR: Let the Sun Shine In” (2007), the definitive documentary on the hippie musical HAIR; “Writer of O” (2004), portrait of the elusive author of the erotic novel Story of O; “Family Secret” (2000), the story of discovering the filmmaker’s secret Romanian brother; “Blind Light” (1998), hybrid documentary/drama of a photographer’s peak experience in an Italian villa, starring Edie Falco; and “Broken Meat” (1990), B/W Sundance competition doc depicting the mad poet Alan Granville.
 Several of her films have been co-produced by Arte/France.
+“Family Secret” won the prestigious “Grand Prix de la S.C.A.M”, Best documentary on French television.

-Rapaport is the editor of many feature documentaries, including “Museum Town” (SxSW 2019), “A Woman Like Me” starring Lily Taylor (SxSW Directing Award, 2015) and Kathy Leichter’s festival favorite “Here One Day”.
+Rapaport is the editor of many feature documentaries, including “Museum Town” (SxSW), “A Woman Like Me” starring Lily Taylor (SxSW Directing Award) and Kathy Leichter’s festival favorite “Here One Day”.
 She consulted on Kirsten Johnson’s Oscar-short-listed “Cameraperson”.

 Recipient of a Guggenheim Foundation Fellowship, two-time NYFA Fellow and Emmy nominee.
 Winner of grants and awards including: The New York State Council on the Arts, The King Baudouin Foundation and The KBF Hibiscus Fund, and The Flanders Audiovisual Fund (VAF) in 2021 and 2022.